Cosmic Queries – Black Hole Escape

 to the future.

-Just simply go back in time or forward in time if you happen to know that there was a point where you were sprung loose by some
+You can just simply go back in time or forward in time if you happen to know that there was a point where you were sprung loose by some you know, higher dimensional being.
+Yeah, by evaporation.

 Right.